|

 contains, together with a precept authorizing the use thereof, a promise of

+benefit to worthy receivers.
 27.4 There are only two

 sacraments ordained by Christ our Lord in the Gospel; that is to say, Baptism,